dkkinyua/flask-react/README.md

 # flask-react
-A full stack project using Flask (backend) and React (frontend) using a custom made Recipe API by flask_restx
+A full stack project using Flask for our backend and React for our frontend using a custom-made Recipe API by flask_restx